NoOneUST/3D-Reconstruction-OpenCV-with-SGBM-SIFT-SSD-and-8pt/README.md

-# 3D Reconstruction with SGBM
+# 3D Reconstruction with SGBM, SIFT, SSD and 8pt

-3D Reconstruction with SGBM
+## Overview
+We use paired images to do 3D reconstruction with SGBM, SIFT, SSD and 8pt algorithm.

+## Experiment Result